blockext/blockext/doc/tutorial.rst

     run("Tutorial Example", "example", 5000)

+This starts the extension running on port 5000.
+We also specify its long name and (short) name.
+The long name is displayed to the user; the short name is used in the filenames.
+(NB. v0.2 will just have "name".)

 * TODO: finish.
 * TODO: rewrite for the new v0.2 interface.
 * TODO: Doesn't crash if you throw an exception.